Jyuqi/FLARE_DEBUG_NODEJS/README.md

 * The function.js is the starting point for each container.
-* When it finishes initialization, it will run flare_pullworkdir.sh that pulls flare-config.yml and all the dependencies from remote storage through scp commands.
+* When it finishes initialization, it will run flare_pullworkdir.sh that pulls flare-config.yml and all the dependencies from remote storage both under flare/${LAKE}/${CONTAINER}/.
 You can refer to https://github.com/FLARE-forecast/FLAREv1/wiki/Naming-scheme-for-container-data for more infomation.
 * Then it runs FLARE-containers as described here: https://github.com/FLARE-forecast/FLAREv1/wiki/How-to-Run-FLARE-Containers
-* After finishes the job, the function run flare_pushworkdir.sh that pushes current working directory with time stamp to the remote storage.
+* After finishes the job, the function run flare_pushworkdir.sh that pushes current working directory with time stamp to the remote storage under flare/${LAKE}/${CONTAINER}/.
 You can refer to https://github.com/FLARE-forecast/FLAREv1/wiki/Naming-scheme-for-container-data for more infomation.
 * Finally it should use flare_triggernext.sh to trigger next action.
 The scheme is described here: https://docs.google.com/drawings/d/1vuVv8oTUOf1VD017zIsQ6Jdoys8al-Zy_55RJZvDK2Y/edit

 **wsk trigger deployment after creating all the actions**